4g-13Eh/ByteBazaar/README.md

 # ByteBazaar

-ByteBazaar is a multi-container application that includes a frontend, backend, and database service.
+ByteBazaar is a multi-container application that includes a frontend, backend and database service.
 The application is orchestrated using Docker Compose, which handles the building and running of the containers for each service.

 ## Services
 - **Frontend**: Built with Angular, the frontend service is served using Nginx.